OopsEqualsPanic/security-operations-center/docs/installation.md

 I went with Fedora IoT (OSTree) under the AMD x86_64 section since that is my hardware.
 After verifying the .iso, I proceeded to installation.

+> Notes:
+> 1) It's recommended to choose LUKS full disk encryption so the operating system's data is encrypted at rest.
+> 2) During installation I enabled the root account for privileged operation capabilities, since we will need it eventually.

 # 2) Rebasing to Secureblue

 Secureblue is a set of security-focused patches and hardening that can either be applied to base Fedora images or installed as a standalone desktop operating system.